Thalassictis

 Thalassictis is an extinct genus of terrestrial carnivore in the family Hyaenidae that lived in Asia during the Middle to Late Miocene and in Europe and North Africa during the Late Miocene.
+Thalassictis may be paraphyletic.

 Discovery

 Thalassictis was named by Nordmann (1850) [in Gervais ].
 Its type is Thalassictis robusta.
 It was assigned to Hyaenidae by Kurtén (1982) and Flynn (1998).